'Our future family, gone': Parents grieve lost embryos

 "What's amazing is that it hasn't happened before," said Dr. Richard Chetkowski, a fertility specialist in San Francisco who uses the Pacific Fertility Center to freeze some of his client's embryos.
 "As far as I know it's the first time first time human embryos have been jeopardized by failure of the storage tanks.
 It's a shock to see this risk for a stage of the process we thought was risk free."

-Even though there are no official regulations governing the freezing of embryos, Levine says the gold standard for clinics is to arm every tank with independent sensor and probes that send audible warnings, such as a beep, as well text and email warnings to a wide group of recipients 24-7 if something goes wrong.
+Even though there are no official regulations governing the freezing of embryos, Levine says the gold standard for clinics is to arm every tank with independent sensors and probes that send audible warnings, such as a beep, as well as text and email alerts to a wide group of recipients 24-7 if something goes wrong.

 "Sensors have to be checked," Levine said.
 "We do it daily, with another set of different checks once a week.
 Alarms have battery backups, and all are on landlines, not cell phones.
 We have enough liquid nitrogen to last weeks.
 It's expensive but worth it to make sure we are prepared."